Acts of Worship for School Year 2020-2021

 Collective Worship Collections

-The Church of England Lectionary is divided into three years of Bible readings (Years A, B and C) which follow on from each other in a continuous cycle.
+Introduction to the Collective Worship Plans The Church of England Lectionary is divided into three years of Bible readings (Years A, B and C) which follow on from each other in a continuous cycle.
 Each new Church Year begins with Advent Sunday which falls at the end of November or the beginning of December, four Sundays before Christmas Day.

 On each Sunday three readings are designated for use; usually one from the Old Testament, one from the Epistles and one from the Gospels.
 In each of the suggested acts of collective worship above the author has taken one of these three designated readings as their theme (except when a significant Christian feast day falls on a day within that week, when the readings for this day may have been used instead of the Sunday readings).

 By using the suggestions above regularly, your school will be able to follow the pattern of readings which will be taking place in your local parish church, week by week, over the whole of the Church’s Year.

-The dates given in the index are all Sundays.
-The colour on the chart is the appropriate colour of the Church’s year (with yellow representing white or gold) – this will allow you to theme your hall for worship e.g. a coloured cloth for the worship table.These materials were originally devised to be stand alone, but as several schools are using the lectionary suggestion given here to set their theme for the week we include suggestions of other Bible stories on a similar theme to the original reading at the bottom of each act of worship.
+The short titles for each week will allow you to select those subjects of interest to you.These materials were originally devised to be stand alone, but as several schools are using the lectionary suggestion given here to set their theme for the week we include suggestions of other Bible stories on a similar theme to the original reading at the bottom of each act of worship.
 These are entirely optional.